Data breaches happen on a frequent basis, sometimes they are high profile, sometimes they are not.

 If this is the case, contact the organisation that performed the check.
 They can:

-If you are not satisfied with their response, you can contact us by emailing the
+If you are not satisfied with their response, you can contact the DVS Manager by email at

-Law enforcement and anti-corruption agencies in Australia can use Face Identification Service (FIS) without your consent only as part of the following activities:
+Law enforcement and anti-corruption agencies in Australia can use Face Identification Service (FIS) without your consent only as part protective security.